ReidsGuides.com

 An RV vacation combines the best parts of European travel—visiting the great art cities, driving the countryside, exploring villages and vineyards, and discovering hidden mountain meadows where you can indulge in show tunes—without the usual expense.

 A campervan, on the other hand takes care of a vehicle and lodging all at once.
-Rentals run around $700 per week ($910 in summer).
+Rentals run roughly $700 per week ($910 in summer) all told—details are below.
 You could park it by the side of the road at night and sleep for free, but let's assume you prefer campgrounds.
 That'll add $30 per night ($45 in high season).
-The total cost—for up to four people—is $130 per day ($175 in high season).
+The total cost—for transport and lodging for up to four people—is $130 per day ($175 in high season).

 It's not just the savings.
 You also get all the cultural benefits of leaving the standard tourist route and hobnobbing with others who have ditched minibars for camp stores and traded pillow mints for tent poles.
 It's a great way to strike up fast friendships with vacationing Europeans.